 - During execution and operation, there will be significant economic benefits (both directly and indirectly) to the local region and also to the State.
 During the execution phase, an average of 70 design and management Perth based personnel will be employed.
-When site works commence, an average of 150 personnel will be employed, peaking at approximately 230.
-During the operation phase there will be an estimated 12-15 permanent jobs associated with Waitsia Stage 2, which will deliver approximately $13 million per year to the region.
+When site works commence, an average of 150 personnel will be employed, peaking at approximately 200.
+During the operation phase there will be an estimated 25 permanent jobs associated with Waitsia Stage 2, a doubling of current workforce levels, which will deliver approximately $15 million per year to the region.

 - Throughout the Stage 2 planning process, MEPAU undertook extensive stakeholder engagement.
 To date there has been broad support from local stakeholders, many of whom have provided input during the project planning phase.